Sharifur/hexcoupon-lite/Readme.txt

 <ul>
 	<li><strong>Discounts coupons</strong> - At the core HexCoupon is a versatile coupon system.
 Easily generate, manage and distribute coupons to your promotional needs.</li>
 	<li><strong>BOGO Deals</strong> - Simplify your Buy One, Get One deals.
 Whether it's a simple "buy one, get one free" or a more complex.
 Sky is our limit.</li>
-	<li><strong>Store Credit</strong> - Want to refund or reward customers with store credit?
+	<li><strong>Store Credit (Upcoming)[Pro]</strong> - Want to refund or reward customers with store credit?
 HexCoupon lets you issue credits seamlessly, ensuring happy customers and repeat business.</li>
-	<li><strong>Loyalty Program</strong> - Keep your customers coming back.
+	<li><strong>Loyalty Program (Upcoming)[Pro]</strong> - Keep your customers coming back.
 Design a loyalty program tailored to your business, allowing shoppers to earn points for purchases, referrals, or other actions, redeemable for discounts or rewards.</li>
-	<li><strong>Easy Integration</strong> - Designed with WooCommerce in mind, HexCoupon integrates seamlessly with your existing setup, ensuring a smooth experience for both store owners and customers.</li>
+	<li><strong>Easy Integration (Upcoming)[Pro]</strong> - Designed with WooCommerce in mind, HexCoupon integrates seamlessly with your existing setup, ensuring a smooth experience for both store owners and customers.</li>
 	<li><strong>User-Friendly Interface</strong> - With its intuitive dashboard, even those new to WooCommerce can dive in and design intricate deals without the hassle.</li>
 	<li><strong>Flexible Customization</strong> - Every store is unique, and HexCoupon offers flexibility in coupon parameters, ensuring that your promotions match your brand's voice and strategy.</li>
 </ul>